jeffreyfei/kontex/README.md

   12. Occurrence of anaphors
   13. Occurrence of non-essential information

-We then run this model against the [textteaser summarizer](http://www.datateaser.com/?textteaser) with the [All the news dataset](https://www.kaggle.com/snapcrack/all-the-news/data) to train it to grab summaries.
+We then run this model against the [textteaser summarizer](http://www.datateaser.com/?textteaser) with the [All the news dataset](https://www.kaggle.com/snapcrack/all-the-news/data) to train it to learn which sentences to form summaries from.

 This project was made for "human learning of machine learning" - Jeffrey Fei